thekudosstatus02/thekudosstatus02/readme.md

 I enjoy coding, analyzing data and creating visually appealing websites, and I'm constantly exploring new tools and technologies to expand my skillset. <br>

 I listen to slow desi pop music 12 hours a day 🎵🎧 and my heart yearns to experience the live concert of The Weeknd. <br>
-I am always open to collaborating on projects and innovative/disruptive ideas.
+I am always open to collaborating on projects and disruptive ideas.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/aman-sharma-7367a7221/).<br>
 For any inquiries or questions, please feel free to reach out to me at [mailto:bobbysharm25875@gmail.com](mailto:bobbysharm25875@gmail.com).